inductiva/inductiva/inductiva/fluids/wind_tunnel/README.md

 This example requires an object of OBJ or STL format, we make one available through the code.

-Do not forget to insert your API Key (get one by filling this [form](https://docs.google.com/forms/d/e/1FAIpQLSflytIIwzaBE_ZzoRloVm3uTo1OQCH6Cqhw3bhFVnC61s7Wmw/viewform?usp=sf_link)).
+Do not forget to insert your API Key (check the [main page](https://github.com/inductiva/inductiva/tree/main#api-access-tokens) to see how get one).

 ```python
 import inductiva